Shooting in Hungary

 The Success Stories of Stuntmen

-Up until now Piroch has been in more than 300 films, some of which had worldwide success, such as Evita (1996, directed by Alan Parker), War of the Worlds (2005, directed by Steven Spielberg), Troy (2004, directed by Wolfgang Petersen), Kingdom of Heaven (2005, directed by Ridley Scott) and The Mummy (1999, directed by Stephen Sommers).
-Still, he says that is favourite memory is starring in James Cameron’s Titanic (1997), during which he spent 6 months in Mexico and took part in most of the film’s stunt scenes.
-By today he has retired from doing stunts, but he is still part of the industry as a stunt coordinator and action director.
-Furthermore, he founded the stunt school called Stunt Training, which provides opportunities for potential stuntmen to join the profession.
-In 2007, he was nominated for the most renown stunt award, the World Stunt Awards, in the category of foreign films for his stunt coordination work in the Hungarian film Children of Glory.
+To date, Piroch has worked on over 300 films, including globally renowned titles such as Evita (1996, dir.
+Alan Parker), War of the Worlds (2005, dir.
+Steven Spielberg), Troy (2004, dir.
+Wolfgang Petersen), Kingdom of Heaven (2005, dir.
+Ridley Scott), and The Mummy (1999, dir.
+Stephen Sommers).
+However, he cites Titanic (1997, dir.
+James Cameron) as his most memorable experience, having spent six months in Mexico performing in nearly all of the film’s stunt sequences.
+Now retired from performing stunts, Piroch remains active in the industry as a stunt coordinator and action director.
+He also founded Stunt Training, a stunt school that trains aspiring performers.
+In 2007, he was nominated for the prestigious World Stunt Awards in the Best Foreign Film Stunt Coordination category for his work on the Hungarian film Children of Glory.

-Currently, Domokos Párdányi is one of Hungary’s most employed stunt coordinators, who started his career as a student of Gábor Piroch, becoming the most outstanding stuntman of the next generation.
-Among the countless international productions he starred in, the most notable is Troy (2004) directed by Wolfgang Petersen, where he worked as Brad Pitt’s double.
-In 2013, Párdányi and the Hungarian stunt team he coordinated won the Screen Actor Guild Awards’ award in the category for Best Television Stunt Team.
-Their recognition was given for their performance in Game of Thrones, in which they participated in countless scenes needing individual choreography, as well as in large battle scenes.
-The team has been working together for years and has worked together on many international productions, such as Kingdom of Heaven (2005, directed by Ridley Scott), The Eagle (2011, directed by Kevin Macdonald), 47 Ronin (2013, directed by Carl Rinsch), Die Hard 5 (2013, directed by John Moore), Hellboy 2 (2008, directed by Guillermo del Toro), as well as Skyfall (2013, directed by Sam Mendes) and Star Wars 7 (2015, directed by J.J.
+One of Hungary’s most in-demand stunt coordinators today is Domokos Párdányi, a former student of Gábor Piroch who rose to prominence as a leading stunt performer of the next generation.
+Among his many international credits, his most notable role was as Brad Pitt’s stunt double in Troy (2004).
+In 2013, Párdányi and his Hungarian stunt team won the Screen Actors Guild Award for Best Television Stunt Team for their work on Game of Thrones, where they choreographed numerous battle sequences and action scenes.
+This team has been working together for years and has contributed to major international productions such as Kingdom of Heaven (2005, dir.
+Ridley Scott), The Eagle (2011, dir.
+Kevin Macdonald), 47 Ronin (2013, dir.
+Carl Rinsch), A Good Day to Die Hard (2013, dir.
+John Moore), Hellboy II: The Golden Army (2008, dir.
+Guillermo del Toro), Skyfall (2013, dir.
+Sam Mendes), and Star Wars: The Force Awakens (2015, dir.
+J.J.
 Abrams).

 Stuntmen in Movies Shot in Hungary

-During the last years, many international productions that are rich in complex action scenes have relied on Budapest’s locations and film infrastructure.
-Among these we would like to highlight just a few of the large scale Hollywood movies: Atomic Blonde (2017, directed by David Leitch), Red Sparrow (2018, directed by Francis Lawrence), The Spy Who Dumped Me (2018, directed by Susanna Fogel), Inferno (2016, directed by Ron Howard), Spy (2015, directed by Paul Feig), Robin Hood (2018, Otto Bathurst).
-In the listed films, Hungarians stunts have taken a large and essential part of the crew and production.
+In recent years, many international productions featuring complex action sequences have chosen Budapest for its locations and film infrastructure.
+Among these large-scale Hollywood films, some notable examples include Atomic Blonde (2017, dir.
+David Leitch), Red Sparrow (2018, dir.
+Francis Lawrence), The Spy Who Dumped Me (2018, dir.
+Susanna Fogel), Inferno (2016, dir.
+Ron Howard), Spy (2015, dir.
+Paul Feig), and Robin Hood (2018, dir.
+Otto Bathurst).
+In these productions, Hungarian stunt professionals played a crucial role in executing and coordinating high-level action scenes.